 Like for many multifactorial and chronic diseases,2 it is critical to offer both pharmacological and non-pharmacological options to your employees with obesity, as one specific strategy will not address the needs of everyone in your organization.3

-Get 3 learning modules to learn about your next action steps for optimizing coverage for weight loss treatments, including AOMs.
+Get 3 learning modules to better understand your next action steps for optimizing coverage for weight-loss treatments, including AOMs.

 References: 1.
-Nobel J, Pickering L, Sasser E. Tipping the Scales on Weight Control: New Strategies for Employers. http://nebgh.org/wpcontent/uploads/2016/08/NEBGH_Tipping-the-Scales-2016.pdf.
+Nobel J, Pickering L, Sasser E. Tipping the scales on weight control: new strategies for employers.
+Northeast Business Group on Health.
 Published August 2016.
-Accessed January 3, 2021.
-2. Mechanick JI, Garber AJ, Handelsman Y, Garvey WT.
+Accessed May 18, 2023. https://nebgh.org/wp-content/uploads/2016/08/NEBGH_Tipping-the-Scales-2016.pdf 2.
+Mechanick JI, Garber AJ, Handelsman Y, Garvey WT.
 American Association of Clinical Endocrinologists’ position statement on obesity and obesity medicine.
 Endocr Pract.
 2012;18(5):642-648.
 3. Wadden TA, Berkowitz Rl, Womble LG, et al. Randomized trial of lifestyle modification and pharmacotherapy for obesity.
 N Engl J Med.
 2005;353(20):2111-2120.
 4. Garvey WT, Mechanick JI, Brett EM, et al. Reviewers of the AACE/ACE Obesity Clinical Practice Guidelines.
 American Association of Clinical Endocrinologists and American College of Endocrinology comprehensive clinical practice guidelines for medical care of patients with obesity.
 Endocr Pract.
 2016;22(suppl 3):1-203.